 I breastfed my first son for 13 months and am still breastfeeding my second (he’s now 5 1/2 months as I’m writing this).
 As I’ve said before, we also used a crying sleep training method with my first and a no-cry sleep training method for my second (so far).
 They are just two very different temperaments.

 Another part of my philosophy is that you need to be fair to your child.
-For example, I never recommend cry-it-out to families who have been co-sleeping for a lengthy amount of time.
+For example, I never recommend cry methods to families who have been co-sleeping for a lengthy amount of time.
 I believe you need to start slower.
 With my son, I made sure he could fall asleep unassisted before I expected him to do it alone.
 Some babies have more trouble self-soothing than others.
 Once my son knew how to fall asleep, it was more of a matter for us to set limits that he had to do it daily, without our “help” only because our “help” turned into a 3 hour marathon event.

 Second of all, there is another method (and there are others!) that worked well for me and that is the “Don’t offer, don’t refuse” method.
 I had plenty of time, so I could take my time and we took 2 months to wean.
 Even going slow, my son showed signs of weaning too fast, so I can’t imagine if I had used any of the methods outlined in the article I read!